A Complete Bible Study on the Gifts of the Holy Spirit

 My Final Thoughts

-The Gifts of the Holy Spirit remain a testament to God’s active involvement in His Church.
+The Gifts of the Holy Spirit remain a testament to God’s active involvement in His church.
 They are distinct from the fruit of the Spirit, which reflects the character of a believer.
-The miraculous gifts served a foundational purpose in confirming the gospel message and establishing the early Church’s credibility.
+The miraculous gifts served a foundational purpose in confirming the gospel message and establishing the early church’s credibility.
 While their overt manifestations might be less frequent today, the Holy Spirit continues to work in believers, equipping and empowering them for service.

 Subscribe To Our Newsletter